alibolek/R-find_your_dream_car/README.md

-# webMining
+# Web Mining

+## About

-This is webmining project about car search
+*This is web mining project about car search.
+*With this project you can see cheapest cars close to your city.

+## Contributors

+Melih Eray Ertürk
+Muhammed Ali Bölek